 Ali E. Abbas Professor of Industrial and Systems Engineering and Public Policy Decision analysis, risk analysis, multi-attribute utility theory, information theory, Bayesian analysis, and data-based decision making

 James Elliott Moore, II Professor Economic impact analysis, engineering economics, transportation engineering, urban transportation, infrastructure performance

-|Adam Rose||Research Professor||Energy and environmental economics, public policy, natural hazards and terrorism, regional science, applied general equilibrium modeling
+Adam Rose Research Professor Interim Dir. of the Center for Risk and Economic Analysis of terrorism Events (CREATE) Energy and environmental economics, public policy, natural hazards and terrorism, regional science, applied general equilibrium modeling

 Erroll G. Southers Professor of the Practice in National and Homeland Security Director, Safe Communities Institute Director of Homegrown Violent Extremism Studies Counterterrorism, homegrown violent extremism, school violence prevention

 Detlof von Winterfeldt Professor Director, Center for Risk and Economic Analysis of Terrorism Events (CREATE) Decision analysis, risk analysis, environmental policy, behavioral decision research, homeland security Learn more about USC Price expertise in… Economic Development Environment Governance Health Care Nonprofits and Philanthropy Real Estate Security Social Innovation Transportation Urban Planning and Development